Timeline of reactions to the 2020 Hong Kong national security law (February 2021): CUHK cut ties with Student Union

 The new 'Syzygia' student union of the Chinese University of Hong Kong had been elected, as the sole candidate, on 24 February to run the university student council.
 Before the election, it had accused university management of having bowed to the government in assisting arrests, in relation to an incident in January where a security guard had been attacked and an unknown powder thrown at him; the university had rejected this and made counter-accusations against Syzygia on 3 February.
 The university announced on 25 February that it would cut ties with the student union, including stopping the collection of fees on its behalf; executive members would be ousted from all their ex-officio positions within the university.
 As justification for its measures, the university cited the failing of the student union executive committee members to clarify their earlier statements, which the university considered to be a potential breach of the national security law and having incurred a reputational risk to the university.
-The Student Union urgently convened a press conference at 12 am to explain the details, expressing extreme regret and grievance about the incident, which was unprecedented in the more than 50 years since its founding.
+The Student Union hastily convened a press conference at around midnight to explain the details, expressing extreme regret and grievance about the incident, which was unprecedented in the more than 50 years since its founding.
 It criticized the school for suppressing the voice of students and ignoring the authorization by students of the union.
 Committee members bowed and apologized to their supporters twice.